Updated January 1, 1 . AmFam Team

 Just want to make the payments on your own?
 With American Family Insurance, you can choose to make monthly, semi-annual or payments in full.
 Not to mention, when you pay your premium in full at the time of purchase, you can earn a customer full pay discount.
 We make paying your premium easy with a variety of payment options, like automated payments, one-time payments, an automated phone system, mail payment or choose to make a payment electronically through your financial institution or bill payer service of your choice.
 And when you enroll in My Account, you can manage your bills online and set up your payments however you like.

 Do you feel more confident about home insurance?
 We hope so!
 Now it’s time to shop around to compare insurance plans and pick one that works best with your needs and budget.
 Our advice?
-Connect with an American Family agent — they’ll be able to help walk you through the process and build you customized coverage that matches your specific needs.
-In the meantime, check out our home insurance checklist for a step by step process of what you’ll need to know when buying homeowners insurance.
+Connect with an American Family agent (Opens in a new tab) — they’ll be able to help walk you through the process and build you customized coverage that matches your specific needs.